-The central figures are two medieval students, dressed in colourful robes, who have turned their backs on wisdom and learning, and are moving towards Folly, represented by the female figure on the left.
+The central figures are two medieval students, dressed in colorful robes, who have turned their backs on wisdom and learning, and are moving towards Folly, represented by the female figure on the left.
 Against a desolate background, she tempts them towards a castle, symbol of transient wealth.
 She holds out to them a silver ball.
 On one side of this ball (the side they cannot see) is a skull.
-In her other hand is a branch of henbane – a narcotic and poisonous plant.
+In her other hand is a branch of henbane, a narcotic and poisonous plant.
 On the stairway to the Palace of Folly, a little devil peeps out from the banister to see which they will choose.
-The two students are in the Garden of Opportunity – will they be tempted by the easy riches offered by Folly, and choose the path of worldliness, which leads only to death and the devil, or will they turn back to the path of goodness, wisdom and learning, and use their talents for the good of all?
+Two students are in the Garden of Opportunity.
+Will they be tempted by the easy riches offered by Folly, and choose the path of worldliness, which leads only to death and the devil, or will they turn back to the path of goodness, wisdom and learning, and use their talents for the good of all?

 Reed Enger, "The Garden of Opportunity," in Obelisk Art History, Published August 29, 2017; last modified October 12, 2022, http://www.arthistoryproject.com/artists/evelyn-de-morgan/the-garden-of-opportunity/.